northgrove/M365DefenderTraining/M365 Defender LAB/Module4-DefenderForOffice365.md

 ![Safe Attachemnts](../img/sa5.png)

+**Questions**
+1. What is the resulting "Delivery action" for the email?
+2. What is the "family name" of the malware found in the email attachment?

  ### Safe Links
 Safe Links helps prevent your users from following links in email and documents that go to web sites recognized as malicious.